aws-rds

 DESCRIPTION

-The aws rds command, part of the AWS Command Line Interface (CLI), provides a powerful way to interact with and manage Amazon Relational Database Service (RDS) resources directly from your terminal.
-AWS RDS is a web service that simplifies the setup, operation, and scaling of relational databases in the cloud, supporting various database engines like MySQL, PostgreSQL, Oracle, SQL Server, and Amazon Aurora.
+The aws rds command, part of the AWS Command Line Interface (CLI), enables management of Amazon Relational Database Service (RDS) resources from Linux terminals.
+RDS supports managed databases like MySQL, PostgreSQL, MariaDB, Oracle, Microsoft SQL Server, and Amazon Aurora.

 CAVEATS